 I love the film.
 And I love that Bourne’s stage version is clearly his way of showing how much he loves it too.

-Dance fans are accustomed to Sir Bourne making clever revisions to classic stories.
+Dance fans are accustomed to Sir Bourne making clever revisions to classic stories (including Swan Lake and Sleeping Beauty).
 His take on The Red Shoes, however, remains reasonably true to the intoxicating original.
 This production is unreservedly presented as an exquisite homage to the film itself, the enchanting eccentricity of the ballet world and the magic of cinema.
 The greatest departure from the film is that Bourne uses musical works from Hollywood composer Bernard Herrmann rather than the original soundtrack.
 These carefully chosen scores certainly carry the narrative well, adding to the depth of the whole production.

 The film relies on the power of precisely sequenced words to establish the personalities of the main players.
 The exchange between ballet impresario Boris Lermontov and his soon-to-be protégée Victoria Page when she replies to his query asking why she wants to dance with her own question – “Why do you want to live?” – is just one of many examples.
 His subsequent answer: “Well, I don’t know exactly why, but I must” is then followed by hers: “That’s my answer too”.
 In this moment of dialogue, his imposing presence and demanding nature is demonstrated, as is her intense need to dance and zealous personality.
 Indeed, the whole premise of the story to come is expressed.